WakiMak/trentent.github.io-forked/_posts/2013-05-31-scvmm-install-vm-components-failed.md

 <http://blogs.technet.com/b/hectorl/archive/2008/08/21/digging-deeper-into-error-13206-virtual-machine-manager-cannot-locate-the-boot-or-system-volume-on-virtual-machine.aspx>

-Thinking about it, I do not think my VHD was SysPrep&#8217;ed. Â I find it interesting that sysprep appears to do something to the BCD file. Â To find out what sysprep does to the BCD file I booted up my 2012 VHD into Windows and ran sysprep, generalize and shutdown.
+Thinking about it, I do not think my VHD was SysPrep'ed. Â I find it interesting that sysprep appears to do something to the BCD file. Â To find out what sysprep does to the BCD file I booted up my 2012 VHD into Windows and ran sysprep, generalize and shutdown.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://4.bp.blogspot.com/-j93lsMv6bJg/UakFc18B3cI/AAAAAAAAATw/KslHskWaEd8/s1600/15.png"><img src="http://4.bp.blogspot.com/-j93lsMv6bJg/UakFc18B3cI/AAAAAAAAATw/KslHskWaEd8/s320/15.png" width="320" height="243" border="0" /></a>